 - Please bring a picnic lunch and drinks

 - Pre-booking is essential

-Please understand due to the nature of Jim's work he may be called away at a moment's notice.
+Please note that due to other work committments this activity is subject to availability and due to the nature of Jim's work he may be called away at a moment's notice.
 It is therefore possible that this walk may have to be postponed or cancelled at very short notice.